 Install and use heater with care.
 Follow all local codes.
-In the absence of local codes, use the latest edition of The National Fuel Gas Code, ANSI Z223.1/NFPA 54.
+In the absence of local codes, use the latest edition of The National Fuel Gas Code, ANS Z223.1, also known as NFPA 54.

 Available from:

 American National Standards Institute, Inc. 1430 Broadway New York, NY 10018